 If you’re interested in getting a beard transplant, then you might be wondering what to expect at each stage of the procedure, especially the recovery period.
 It’s normal to be a little bit nervous about any surgical procedure, even with a low-risk surgery like hair transplantation.

 The good news about beard transplants is that the recovery period is usually very quick and involves very little discomfort.
 Most men who choose to undergo beard restoration are back to their normal activities in a matter of days.

 Beard Restoration: An Outpatient Procedure

-Good news for men who want to enhance their facial hair: beard transplants are generally outpatient procedures.
+For a successful beard transplant, the hair must come from the patient.
 This means that you won’t need to stay overnight in a surgical center or hospital.
 Someone can drive you home so you can rest comfortably.